asif92/From-Data-to-Decisions/README.md

 8. Predicting a new result with Linear Regression
 9. Predicting a new result with Polynomial Regression

+> Stay Tuned: Coding Details for this model to be added soon!

 ## Support Vector Regression (SVR)

 > Stay Tuned: Details for this model to be added soon!